Republicans hopeful Senate will acquit Trump in impeachment trial as early as Friday | CBC News

 "My gut tells me we're making progress, progress, progress," said Senate Democratic leader Chuck Schumer.

-Late on Thursday, White House deputy counsel Patrick Philbin was asked if Trump agreed that foreign interference in U.S. elections is illegal.
+Late Wednesday, White House deputy counsel Patrick Philbin was asked if Trump agreed that foreign interference in U.S. elections is illegal.
 "Mere information is not something that would violate the campaign finance laws," Philbin replied

 WATCH | Senate debates witnesses, especially John Bolton